Hovercar: Efforts to build air-cushion hover cars

 Air-cushion hover cars are hovercraft.

 In April 1958, Ford engineers demonstrated the Glide-air, a 3 ft model of a wheelless vehicle that speeds on a thin film of air only 76.2 μm (3/1000 of an inch) above its table top roadbed.
 An article in Modern Mechanix quoted Andrew A. Kucher, Ford's vice president in charge of Engineering and Research noting "We look upon Glide-air as a new form of high-speed land transportation, probably in the field of rail surface travel, for fast trips of distances of up to about 1000 mi".

 In 1959, Ford displayed a hovercraft concept car, the Ford Levacar Mach I.

 In August 1961, Popular Science reported on the Aeromobile 35B, an air-cushion vehicle (ACV) that was invented by William Bertelsen and was envisioned to revolutionise the transportation system, with personal hovering self-driving cars that could speed up to 1500 mph.

-Efforts to build MagLev hover cars

-Ford also displayed a concept car, LEVICAR.
-It was a one-person, small in a modern sense, car propelled by maglev.
-The car was designed to be levitated by magnets, and was intended to be developed for high-speed transportation systems.
-The Levicar was very light and when raised off its guide rail by the magnetic it only required a blower in the back to propel it.
-A working model was actually built.
-While technically a success, the whole project was dropped due to financial constraints.